Leadership, Leadership Levels, and Leadership Styles for Project Managers

 This article focuses on PMs, but the content can very well be applied to a variety of management roles and spheres of life.
 In fact, many executives show a complete lack of leadership, though they may be very efficient managers.

 Notice the term “efficient” being used for managers.
-Leadership is not about efficiency, but about effectiveness.
+Power Skills is not about efficiency, but about effectiveness.

 As we have seen, the project manager is the leader of the team.
 This is irrespective of the organizational structure.
 However, leadership and management are not the same.

 Management involves directing the team to move from one point to another with a known set of expected behaviors.
-Leadership is not about directing, but about guidance with discussion and dialogue (not debate) from one state to another.
+Power Skills is not about directing, but about guidance with discussion and dialogue (not debate) from one state to another.

 The comparison table below notes a few differences between management and leadership.